petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/using-custom-object-apis/using-object-apis-with-base64-encoded-files.md

 ### Posting an Attachment Uploaded or Selected From The Documents and Media Item Selector

-To create an object entry with an attachment using the `Upload or Select from Documents and Media Item Selector` Request Files option,

 1. Execute `DocumentFolder_POST_ToSite.sh` to create the folder to store the uploaded file.
 Use the site ID as a parameter.
 In this example, the site ID is `20117`

    !!! tip